Aravind Enrique Adyanthaya

 Aravind Enrique Adyanthaya (born 1965) is a Puerto Rican writer, performer, and theater director.
 He is the founding artistic director of Casa Cruz de la Luna, an experimental theater company and cultural center established in 1998 that was based in a former residence and commercial space in the historical district of San Germán, Puerto Rico until 2022.
-Adyanthaya holds a PhD in theatre historiography from the University of Minnesota in Minneapolis and an MD from the Mayo Medical School.

-Biography
+Through Casa Cruz de la Luna, he has directed innovative productions of works by Federico García Lorca, Miguel de Cervantes, and Puerto Rican writer Pepe Liboy.

+Adyanthaya is known for his unique approach called "escritura acto" or "writing act," which transforms the stage into a space for live, on-stage computerized writing, creating a convergence of written and spoken words before the audience.
+As a writer of fiction, his works Lajas and La Mano have garnered literary recognition, including awards from the PEN Club of Puerto Rico and the Ateneo Puertorriqueño literary competition.

+Early life and education

-Aravind Enrique Adyanthaya's father, B. Aravind Adyanthaya, was an orthopedic surgeon born in Mangalore, India; he died in 1971.
+Aravind Enrique Adyanthaya's father, B. Aravind Adyanthaya, was a Tulu orthopedic surgeon born in Mangalore, India; he died in 1971.
 His mother, Dr. Angela A. Ramírez-Irizarry, was born in the town of Lajas, Puerto Rico, and was a plastic surgeon in the southwest of the island until her death in 2021.

 Adyanthaya received his MD at the Mayo Clinic in Minnesota in 1992.
 That same year he traveled to the southwest of India, where he did a rotation at St. John's Hospital in Bangalore.
 Soon after, he began graduate studies in theater at the University of Minnesota, leading to the doctor's degree in theater historiography.
 He wrote a dissertation on 18th century French public spectacles.

+Career

 Adyanthaya founded Casa Cruz de la Luna in Puerto Rico in 1998.
 This cultural center is located in an old building in the historic district of San Germán.
 Working with the Casa Cruz de la Luna Theater Company, Adyanthaya has done experimental staging of several plays by Federico García Lorca, of one of Miguel de Cervantes's exemplary novels, and of several stories by the Puerto Rican author Pepe Liboy.
 Adyanthaya has also written about San Germán.